-Woodstoves today are a whole different kettle of fish compared with what we were brought up with; dirty and smelly, and hard to light, they would produce a prodigious quantity of smoke which in reality is unburned fuel.
+Woodstoves today are a whole different kettle of fish compared to what we were brought up with; they were often dirty, smelly and hard to light; and would produce a prodigious quantity of smoke which in reality is unburned-fuel.
 Consequently many towns would ban them for environmental reasons.

-These modern ones are already producing heat in two minutes, literally, and in five you can't touch the flue; that's where most of the warmth comes from.
-They bring instant comfort to those chilled feet.
+These modern ones are already producing heat in two minutes, literally, and in five you can't touch the flue; that is where most of the warmth comes from.
+They bring instant comfort to those chilled-feet.

 Be a little smarter than we were with that old Rayburn; decide what you want of your stove.